seedcommons/madeline/README.md

   * these are organized by division
   * these can be filtered by daterange
 * A user dashboard
+* Support for various forms of media attachments on projects, loans, users, organizations, and logs.
 * Additional customization based on division (e.g. log behavior, colors in browser, logo)

 ## Outstanding maintenance work as of Spring 2023